-Lesions are red, inflamed, silvery-white scaly, and circumscribed papules and plaques on elbows, knees, extensor limbs, and scalp.
-Psoriatic nails have a pitted surface and/or hypertrophic (subungual) changes.
+Psoriatic lesions are red, inflamed, silvery-white scaly, and circumscribed papules and plaques; often affecting elbows, knees, extensor limbs, and scalp, and, less commonly, nails, ear, and umbilical region.

-Runs a variable course and seldom completely subsides.
-Severity is aggravated by genetic, infectious, emotional, and environmental factors.
+Typically lifelong, with a fluctuating course of exacerbations and remission of lesions, which may be aggravated by genetic, infectious, emotional, and environmental factors.

 Diagnosis is usually clinical.